parisjug/jchateau-site/src/site/markdown/index.md

 ## Regiser now!

-The number of places is limited, so secure your seat now!
+Sorry but all the rooms available at the JChateau hotel are booked.
+If you absolutely want to come, you can still register, but only with lunches and dinners, meaning that you will need to find another place to stay for the night.

+You can also register on our wait list, so that we can inform you if any spot becomes available.

-<iframe id="haWidget" allowtransparency="true" scrolling="auto" src="https://www.helloasso.com/associations/bjpc/evenements/jchateau-2025/widget" style="width: 100%; height: 750px; border: none;"></iframe>
+<iframe id="haWidget" allowtransparency="true" scrolling="auto" src="https://www.helloasso.com/associations/bjpc/evenements/jchateau-2025-wait-list" style="width: 100%; height: 750px; border: none;"></iframe>